NC-Book/NCB/lecturers/activities/act1.md

-# Activity 1: Networks are everywhere
+# Activity 1: Networks are Everywhere

 This one works works best if the students haven't had much network exposure yet.